 $5,014,000

-The film is written and directed by John Huston.
-He cast his father, Walter Huston in a key role as the prospector.
+Written and directed by John Huston, the film features his father, Walter Huston, in a pivotal role as a seasoned prospector.

 Drama